Audio equalization: Second-order filters

 Second-order filters are capable of resonance (or anti-resonance) around a particular frequency.
-The response of a second-order filter is specified not only by its frequency but also its Q; a higher Q corresponds to a sharper response (smaller bandwidth) around a particular center frequency.
+The response of a second-order filter is specified not only by its frequency but also by its Q; a higher Q corresponds to a sharper response (smaller bandwidth) around a particular center frequency.
 For instance, the red response in the accompanying image cuts frequencies around 100 Hz with a higher Q than the blue response, which boosts frequencies around 1000 Hz.
 Higher Q's correspond to resonant behaviour in which the half-power or −3 dB bandwidth, BW, is given by: